10 of the Best Beaches in Oaxaca (you need to visit)

 Tangolunda is perhaps the most popular area with numerous 5-star resorts and all-inclusives.
 If you aren’t staying at a resort, there are a few public access areas to get down there.
 Around Tangolunda Bay there are some great dive sites, notable Isla Motosa, which can be booked in the nearby town.

-9. Bahia San Agustin / San Augustine Bay
+9. Bahia San Agustin / San Agustin Bay

 San Agustin is considered the most beautiful of all the beaches in Huatulco.
 Endless white crisp sand and warm clear waters give this beach a great wrap.
 Because it is so long (1.5 kilometres) it’s easy to get away from the built-up areas and find your own patch of sand in the sun.
 There is also snorkelling and boat tours that can all be booked from the beach.

 10. Bahia Cacaluta / Cacaluta Bay